DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/filtering.md

 You can replace built-in filter row editors with custom ones.
 To specify a custom editor, define a template using the `TableFilterRow` plugin's `filterCellTemplate` property.

 In a custom template, you need to handle filter changes.
-In this example, filter configuration is specified by the `filter` parameter and configuration changes are processed by the `setColumnFilter` action.
+In this example, filter configuration is specified by the `filter` parameter and configuration changes are processed by the `setFilter` action.
 This means that the `FilteringState` plugin handles changes internally.
 So, the DataGrid can run in both controlled and uncontrolled modes.

 To process your custom filter locally, specify custom filtering predicate in the `LocalFiltering` plugin's `filterFn` property.